David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jan.
 11, 2007:** Vietnam officially became the 150th member of the WTO.
 *   **Oct.
 16, 2007:** Vietnam was elected for the first time as a non-permanent member of the UN Security Council (2008-2009 term).
 *   **May 2008:** Upgraded relations to a Comprehensive Strategic Partnership with China.
+*   **Jul.
+31, 2009:** The woodblocks of the Nguyen Dynasty were recognized by UNESCO as a World Documentary Heritage.
 *   **Sep.
 30, 2009:** Quan Ho Bac Ninh Folk Songs were recognized by UNESCO as a heritage.
 *   **Oct.
 1, 2009:** Ca trù was recognized by UNESCO as an Intangible Cultural Heritage in Need of Urgent Safeguarding.
+*   **09/03/2010:** The doctoral steles at the Temple of Literature - Imperial Academy were recognized by UNESCO as a World Documentary Heritage.
 *   **Aug.
 1, 2010:** The Central Sector of the Imperial Citadel of Thang Long was recognized by UNESCO as a heritage.
 *   **Oct.
 1 - 10, 2010:** Organized the Grand Celebration of the 1000th Anniversary of Thang Long - Hanoi.
 *   **Nov.
 16, 2010:** The Giong Festival at Phu Dong Temple and Soc Son Temple was recognized as a Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.